 Cat in the Hat Responsibility

-Students will be able to understand the central message or lesson of a story and compare and contrast the experiences of the characters in the story.
+- Students will be able to understand the central message or lesson of a story.

 - Read the story The Cat in the Hat by Dr. Seuss.
 Stop periodically to ask comprehension questions and refocus students.